neil-n-zhang/vcf_annotation/README.md

 # Human VCF file annotation

-Input file: vcf file using human_g1k_v37.fasta as the reference genome, the vcf file should contain the following columns as the specific order:
+**Input file**: vcf file using human_g1k_v37.fasta as the reference genome, the vcf file should contain the following columns as the specific order:

 CHROM POS ID REF ALT QUAL FILTER INFO

-Output file: annotated variants in csv contains the following information:
+**Output file**: annotated variants in csv contains the following information:

 chr: Chromosome